nakayama-kazuki/202x/threejs/en/readme.md

    - `CircleGeometry` that passes through the center of the `SphereGeometry` with its normal vector facing the `PerspectiveCamera`
 2. Use raycasting from the coordinates where `touchmove` or `mousemove` events occur to determine the intersection direction with the operation object, and have the dragged part `lookAt()` (<a href='https://threejs.org/docs/#api/en/core/Object3D.lookAt'>reference</a>) it

-Here's a demonstration with the operation object colored for debugging, showing how the stick figure's hand moves.
+Here\'s a demonstration with the operation object colored for debugging, showing how the stick figure\'s hand moves.

 <img  width='300' src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/threejs/img/CircleGeometry.gif' />